Search information pages

 Aims & scope

-Breast Cancer Research is an international, peer-reviewed online journal, publishing original research, reviews, commentaries and reports.
-Research articles of exceptional interest are published in all areas of biology and medicine relevant to breast cancer, including normal mammary gland biology, with special emphasis on the genetic, biochemical, and cellular basis of breast cancer.
-In addition, the journal publishes clinical studies with a biological basis, including Phase I and Phase II trials.
+Breast Cancer Research is an international, peer-reviewed online journal, publishing original research, reviews, editorials and reports.
+Open access research articles of exceptional interest are published in all areas of biology and medicine relevant to breast cancer, including normal mammary gland biology, with special emphasis on the genetic, biochemical, and cellular basis of breast cancer.
+In addition to basic research, the journal publishes preclinical, translational and clinical studies with a biological basis, including Phase I and Phase II trials.

 All articles published in Breast Cancer Research are included in PubMed, the most widely used biomedical bibliographic database service, which is run by the US National Library of Medicine.
 Other bibliographic databases that index articles published in Breast Cancer Research include:

 The full text of all research articles is deposited in PubMed Central, the US National Library of Medicine's full-text repository of life science literature, and other digital archives including e-Depot (The Netherlands).

 The full text of all research articles published by BioMed Central is also available on SpringerLink.

 Breast Cancer Research is tracked by Thomson Reuters (ISI) and has an Impact Factor of 5.49.